top of page

 The ultimate objective of spiritual practice is the transcendence of ordinary perception and the steady growth of spiritual strength and illumination (called muni).

-I prepared myself through rigorous kriya yoga for ascension.
+There was a period of my practice when I prepared myself through rigorous kriya yoga for ascension.

 Yet after two and a half weeks, my discontent escalated to the extent that I understood ascension was not intended for me at this moment.